 Pomelo ส้มโอ (som-o)

-The Pomelo originated in South East Asia but has been grown all around the world for centuries.
-It is the largest citrus fruit around and sometimes weighs more than 2kg.
-Pomelo tastes like a sweet, mild grapefruit with little of the grapefruit’s bitterness and its rind is very thick.
-Pomelo is normally sold in peeled segments as it is difficult to peel yourself.
-It is delicious and Thais also attribute many healing properties to it.
+The Pomelo originated in Southeast Asia but has been grown all around the world for centuries.
+It is the largest citrus fruit and sometimes weighs over 2kg.
+Pomelo tastes like a sweet, mild grapefruit with little of the grapefruit’s bitterness, and its rind is very thick.
+Pomelo is typically sold in peeled segments as it is difficult to peel yourself.
+It is delicious, and Thais also attribute many healing properties to it.
 The season for Pomelo is August to October.

 Rose Apple ชมพู่ (chomphu)

 Shaped like a bell and about the same size as a pear, this fruit is crunchy, refreshing and not too sweet, kind of like a cross between the taste of a cucumber and a pear.
 The rose apple is ubiquitous in Thailand and not expensive to buy.
 From bright red to pink or sometimes green, Rose Apples are worth trying for yourself since they are hard to describe.
 The season for Rose Apple is May to July, but they can be found all year long.

 Jackfruit ขนุน (khanun)

 Even larger than a Durian, seeing a 30kg JackFruit is not unusual.
 It is the largest fruit to grow on a tree.
 Jackfruit is made up of hundreds of fused flowers, and you eat the “fleshy petals” surrounding the seed (which is the actual fruit.)
 It tastes better than it smells, mango/peachy/pearlike.
 The texture is a little stringy and quite soft when it is overripe.
 Personally, I don’t like it too much.

 Longan ลำไย (lamyai)